lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 exponent as the first, so we would represent it as 0.0000091x10^3.
 Then, we can add the two to get 0.4100091x10^3.

-Recall that valid floating point numbers can only have mantissas between .1 and 1.
-If we add, for example, 0.7x10^2+0.8x10^2, the resulting floating point number has a mantissa of 0.15 and an exponent of 3.
+Recall that valid floating point numbers can only have mantissas between .1 and 1 (or -.1 and -1 if negative).
+If we add,
+for example, 0.7x10^2+0.8x10^2, the resulting floating point number has a mantissa of 0.15 and an exponent of 3.

+You will need to figure out the exact algorithm to use to add your floating point numbers.
 Remember to deal with the sign of the numbers as well!

+### Program specification

+Your program must include the following functions with exactly the specified inputs and return types.
+You may optionially start with the code in `/public/labs/lab5/lab5_starter.c`, which has the correct function headers.

 ### Hints